 Improve the detail provided in the measure description data entry within the measure tracking database for each measure.
-By including detailed measure descriptions, assigned measure types and measure categories as well as the reliability of measure type stratification for evaluation purposes may be improved.
-ASHRAE research project, 1836-TRP, is intended to develop a standardized system for the characterization and categorization of energy efficiency measures.
-We recommend that the results of this research project be reviewed and incorporated into the measure categorization of the ECB program.
+By including detailed measure descriptions, assigned measure types and measure categories may be improved and the reliability of measure type stratification for evaluation purposes may be improved.